Flutterwave/PHP-v3/README.md

 $updateSubaccount = $subaccount->updateSubaccount($update_data);
 print_r($createSubaccount);
 ```

-## Create Transfer Recipient Sample implementation
+### Transfer Recipient

-The following implementation shows how to create a transfer recipient on the rave dashboard
+The following implementation shows how to create a transfer recipient on the rave dashboard.
 Use the Playground Directory to view Responses and samples of use.

 ```php
 require("Flutterwave-Rave-PHP-SDK/library/Recipient.php");
 use Flutterwave\Recipient;